ocaml/dune/doc/dune-files.rst

 - contains ``(include_subdirs true)`` or ``(include_subdirs)``
 - contains one of the following stanza that consume modules:
   ``library``, ``executable(s)`` or ``test(s)``.

+``<mode>`` represent how modules in sub-directories are seen.
+Currently the only supported mode is ``unqualified``, meaning that all modules are seen as if they were all in the same directory.
+In particular, you cannot have two modules with the same name in two different directories.

 Common items
 ============